How to Find Dispersed Camping in Yosemite Without Reservations

-Most people book their Yosemite campsite reservations months in advance of their travel date.
-This is great news for non-planners because some of these people don’t show up to claim their reservation.
+Most people book their Yosemite campsite reservations months in advance of their travel date at www.reserveamerica.com.
+This is great news for non-planners because some people who reserve sites don’t show up after all, which means there are unexpected openings.

 - Stay outside the park in a Forest Service camping site near the entrance of Yosemite National Park.

 - Get up at 5:30 am and drive to the Campground Reservations building in the heart of Yosemite Valley.
-(It’s a small, wooden structure with a bulletin board to the left of it.)
+This is a small, wooden structure with a bulletin board to the left of it.

 - Wait in line until they open and put your name on the waiting list for a campsite.

 - Enjoy your day in Yosemite.

 - Come back in the afternoon to (hopefully) hear your name called for a campsite.

 You may have heard of this spot because it’s where some of the best rock climbers in the world tend to camp out.
 Located in Yosemite Valley, this hike-in campground is solely for people prepared to sleep in tents or on the ground.
 But do NOT sleep in the parking lot, as you will definitely get caught.